YouTube Deep SummaryYouTube Deep Summary

 1. Skipping the Fundamentals

-2. Writing Clever Code Over Readable Code
+2. Writing Clever Instead of Readable Code

 3. Being Afraid to Break Things